iWebbIO/obsidian-decentralized/README.md

 ---

 ## How It Works
+Network Use Disclosure: To facilitate the initial P2P connection, this plugin connects to a public PeerJS signaling server.
+This server's only job is to help your devices find each other on the network (a process called "signaling").
+Your actual notes and data are never sent to or stored on this server; they are transferred directly and securely between your own devices.

 Obsidian Decentralized uses **WebRTC** (the technology behind most modern video-conferencing apps) via the **PeerJS** library to establish direct, encrypted data channels between your devices.

 When you connect to one peer, a smart **"gossip" protocol** kicks in.
 Your devices exchange information about other known peers in the network, allowing them to quickly form a fully-connected mesh.
 This means that even if the initial device you connected to goes offline, sync continues seamlessly between the remaining devices.